Campsite Crags

 Seen from the campsite this crag appears as three slim towers on the skyline up and left of Hotoke Iwa.

 Follow the gully up as for Hotoke Iwa.
-From the level of Hotoke Iwa, cross the gully leftwards and continue left to a col. You will pass under an impressive jutting buttress with a wide crack on either side.
-Skirt this buttress and the scruffy slabs on its left, then cut back up and right.
+From the level of Hotoke Iwa, cross the gully leftwards and continue left to a col. Pass under Dai Crack no Iwa and the scruffy slabs on its left, then cut back up and right.
 There should be some more vegetated slabs in front of you, with the cleaner slabs and towers of Kaminari Iwa on the right.
 Once you leave the gully up to Hotoke Iwa, you're not really on a path.

 You can also get here by traversing right and up from Amida Iwa.